 Lovers and Other Strangers — The Village Players

 If Men Played Cards Like Women Do — St. John’s Alumni Theatre Group

 Directing a play calls for a range of skills: the English teacher’s gift for close reading and sensitivity to the nuances of language; the architect’s ability to shape space; the choreographer’s sense of flow and movement; the photographer’s eye for framing a picture.
 Most importantly, it requires the diplomat’s ability to foster a sense of shared purpose among a phalanx of collaborators—producer, playwright, designers, stage manager, and actors—in the service of bringing to life a unified, coherent artistic vision.
 It’s tough for any director to possess equal strength in all of these job descriptions, but Cie Peterson is the exception who does.

-Despite an abbreviated rehearsal period and a miniscule budget, she deftly guided her collaborators to a common understanding of the world of the playwright.
+I first met Cie when she directed me in a production of Brighton Beach Memoirs.
+Despite an abbreviated rehearsal period and a minuscule budget, she deftly guided her collaborators to a common understanding of the world of the playwright.
 Her natural warmth and good humor fostered a safe, healthy rehearsal atmosphere, and though she was as quick to listen as to speak, there was no mistaking her ultimate authority.
 Cie demonstrated her qualification to direct in the best possible way, without displays of ego or temperament.
 She simply did her job—or in this case, her jobs.

 Jan Neuberger’s (A.E.A., SAG-AFTRA) extensive resume includes five Broadway original casts.
 At Playhouse on Park (Hartford, CT), she played Kate in BRIGHTON BEACH MEMOIRS under Cie’s direction.
 Subsequently performing her own one-woman show at the Playhouse, Jan called upon Cie to shape the production.Jan Neuberger